-Tamsin is co-founder of the Exeter Tuition Centre which she started in 2013 together with Diane Antone.
+Tamsin is co-founder of the Exeter Tuition Centre which she started together with Diane Antone.
 She is a qualified and highly experienced teacher of Maths, English and Science.
-She has a BSc (1st Class Hons) in Chemical Engineering from Queens University, Ontario, Canada, and QTS from the University of Kent, Christ Church College.
+She has a BSc (1st Class Hons) in Engineering Chemistry from Queens University, Ontario, Canada, and her teaching qualification is from the University of Kent, Christ Church College.
 Tamsin is also a member of MENSA.
 She began her teaching career at Kent College, Canterbury, and then moved on to start her first Tuition Centre in Crowborough, East Sussex in 2004, followed 9 years later by the Exeter Tuition Centre.

-Andrew teaches English, Maths and Science to children aged 5 upwards and also specialises in Maths, Chemistry and Biology for ages 14 to 18.
+Andrew teaches English, Maths and Science to children aged 5 upwards and also specialises in Maths and Science for ages 13 to 18.